 The final report summarizes the key findings and recommendations related to the development of the financial plans for the water and recycled water funds and the associated water and recycled water rates in addition to capacity fees.
 On December 12, 2016, the Board of Directors adopted Resolution No. 10-16 and approved a five-year rate plan effective through December 12, 2021.

 Water System Condition Assessment Master Plan

 The District contracted with Michael Baker International (Michael Baker) to develop a Water System Condition Assessment Master Plan (Master Plan).
-The master plan evaluated the physical condition of the District's potable and recycled water facilities (with the exception of the recycled water treatment plant); and used this information to identify and prioritize infrastructure improvements based on the current age, condition and expected to remain useful service life of the water system.
+The master plan evaluated the physical condition of the District's potable and recycled water facilities (with the exception of the recycled water treatment plant) and used this information to identify and prioritize infrastructure improvements based on the current age, condition and expected remaining useful service life of the water system.

 The results and recommendations within this final report will be used by the District to plan and budget future infrastructure improvement projects for District's water system.